Azfer-Khan/mellow/README.md

-# mellow
+# MellowMind.ai
-An AI-powered therapy chat application for anxiety support
+An AI-powered therapy chat application for anxiety support.